-Marine Lucas was a specialist Royal Marine Assault Engineer and his role within Victor Company placed him at the vanguard of troop action.
+Marine Alexander Lucas died of wounds received in an IED explosion.
+He was a specialist Royal Marine Assault Engineer and his role within Victor Company placed him at the vanguard of troop action.
 With his specialist skills he provided intimate engineer support to the front line of the fighting troops.
 As a consequence, he was often the first man into dangerous situations and vulnerable areas, clearing the way for his colleagues to follow.
 It was in such a situation that Marine Lucas was killed by an enemy Improvised Explosive Device.
-Despite all the efforts of those around him, Marine Lucas was killed in action and tragically died from his injuries on board the medical helicopter en route to Camp Bastion hospital.
+Despite all the efforts of those around him, Marine Lucas tragically died from his injuries on board the medical helicopter en route to Camp Bastion hospital.

 After completing Royal Marines Commando recruit training in October 2004, Marine Lucas joined 45 Commando Royal Marines.
 A keen footballer, he played for the Commando team on a regular basis.
 He served one year in the unit before joining the prestigious Royal Marines Commando Display Team, travelling the country to promote the Royal Marines.
 He successfully completed his Assault Engineer specialisation course where he proved himself to be extremely capable and a highly professional operator.
 After the course he returned to 45 Commando in Scotland to be closer to his family in Peebles.
 [Source: MOD].

 Register on the Forum to add information, or photos, or to ask questions [register now].

 Your message will then be seen by our Research Group and the many knowledgeable members of our Forum.
 [FAQ's].

 All content is researched and administered by the Commando Veterans Archive.